elemental/elemental-web/source/documentation/0.82/core/dist_matrix.rst

       Add :math:`\alpha` to the real (imaginary) part of the `(i,j)` entry of the global matrix.

-   .. cpp:function:: void MakeReal( Int i, Int j )
+   .. cpp:function:: void MakeReal( int i, int j )

       Forces the imaginary component (if it exists) of entry :math:`(i,j)` to zero.

-   .. cpp:function:: void Conjugate( Int i, Int j )
+   .. cpp:function:: void Conjugate( int i, int j )

       Conjugates the imaginary component (if it exists) of entry :math:`(i,j)`.